Zone boréale

 Podcasts

-Podcasts were included in the new application to integrate some of the content available on the Zone boréale website.
-They allow users to discover local producers differently by listening to their stories as told by them.
-Episodes are grouped by Saguenay–Lac-Saint-Jean’s municipalities.
-Additional functionalities such as listening to all podcasts of a specific city or village as well as sharing and adding an episode to a favorites list were added to improve the user experience.
+Podcasts were integrated into the application to incorporate existing content from the Zone boréale website.
+They offer users an alternative way to discover local producers by listening to their stories in their own words.
+Episodes are organized by municipality within Saguenay–Lac-Saint-Jean.
+Additional features, such as filtering episodes by town or village, sharing episodes, and saving them to a favorites list, were included to enhance the user experience.

 Municipalities with podcasts available